sourcereris/Portfolio/Java/README.md

-# Screenshots with short descriptions of the projects.
+# Screenshots with short descriptions

 ## Java, java.awt and javax.swing